michael2012z/BitBible/markdown/KJV/files/2Chr.md

 19. Which bare him children; Jeush, and Shamariah, and Zaham.

-20. And after her he took Maachah the daughter of Absalom; which bare him Abijah, and Attai, and Ziza, and Shelomith.Maachah: she is also called Michaiah the daughter of Uriel
+20. And after her he took Maachah the daughter of Absalom; which bare him Abijah, and Attai, and Ziza, and Shelomith.

 21. And Rehoboam loved Maachah the daughter of Absalom above all his wives and his concubines: (for he took eighteen wives, and threescore concubines; and begat twenty and eight sons, and threescore daughters.)

 22. And Rehoboam made Abijah the son of Maachah the chief, to be ruler among his brethren: for he thought to make him king.

 23. And he dealt wisely, and dispersed of all his children throughout all the countries of Judah and Benjamin, unto every fenced city: and he gave them victual in abundance.
-And he desired many wives.many wives: Heb. a multitude of wives
+And he desired many wives.

 ## 2 Chronicles 12